What Is Skin Cycling? A Beginner’s Guide to Smarter Routines

 • Cleanse skin and let it dry completely (retinoids can sting on damp skin)

-• Finish with a barrier-supporting night cream
+• Finish with a nourishing night cream for skin comfort

 What to avoid:

-• Avoid applying near eyes, nose creases, and corners of the mouth on your first few uses
+• Avoid applying near the eyes, nose creases, and corners of the mouth on your first few uses

 Nights 3 and 4: Recovery